A collections of resources for COMM students:

 - Adobe resources

 - UTC student resources

 Looking for a place to work on media projects?
 The Studio at the Library is a great option.
-They have 60 computers (30 Macs, 30 PCs), all loaded with Adobe Creative Suite.
+They have 24 work stations (12 Macs, 12 PCs), all loaded with Adobe Creative Suite.
 They also have an audio suite and a video/photography suite.
 Plus their reference librarians can help answer some of your questions.
 Learn more about the studio: